Ulysses (novel): Part I: Telemachia

-Episode 1, Telemachus
+Episode 1, "Telemachus"

-At 8 a.m., Malachi “Buck” Mulligan, a boisterous medical student, calls aspiring writer Stephen Dedalus up to the roof of the Sandycove Martello tower, where they both live.
-There is tension between Dedalus and Mulligan stemming from a cruel remark Stephen overheard Mulligan make about his recently deceased mother and from the fact that Mulligan has invited an English student, Haines, to stay with them.
+At 8 a.m., Malachi "Buck" Mulligan, a boisterous medical student, calls an aspiring writer, Stephen Dedalus, up to the roof of the Sandycove Martello tower, where they live.
+There is tension between Stephen and Mulligan: Stephen overheard Mulligan make a cruel remark about Stephen's recently deceased mother, and Mulligan has invited an English student, Haines, whom Stephen dislikes, to stay with them.
 The three men eat breakfast and walk to the shore, where Mulligan demands from Stephen the key to the tower and a loan.
 The three make plans to meet at a pub, The Ship, at 12:30pm.
 Departing, Stephen decides that he will not return to the tower that night, as Mulligan, the "usurper", has taken it over.

-Episode 2, Nestor
+Episode 2, "Nestor"

 Stephen is teaching a history class on the victories of Pyrrhus of Epirus.
 After class, one student, Cyril Sargent, stays behind so that Stephen can show him how to do a set of algebraic exercises.
 Stephen looks at Sargent's ugly face and tries to imagine Sargent's mother's love for him.
 He then visits unionist school headmaster Garrett Deasy, from whom he collects his pay.
-Deasy asks Stephen to take his long-winded letter about foot and mouth disease to a newspaper office for printing.
+Deasy asks Stephen to take his long-winded letter about foot-and-mouth disease to a newspaper office for printing.
 The two discuss Irish history and Deasy lectures on what he believes is the role of Jews in the economy.
 As Stephen leaves, Deasy jokes that Ireland has "never persecuted the Jews" because the country "never let them in".
 This episode is the source of some of the novel's best-known lines, such as Dedalus's claim that "history is a nightmare from which I am trying to awake" and that God is "a shout in the street".

-Episode 3, Proteus
+Episode 3, "Proteus"

 Stephen walks along Sandymount Strand for some time, mulling various philosophical concepts, his family, his life as a student in Paris, and his mother's death.
 As he reminisces he lies down among some rocks, watches a couple whose dog urinates behind a rock, scribbles some ideas for poetry and picks his nose.
 This chapter is characterised by a stream of consciousness narrative style that changes focus wildly.
 Stephen's education is reflected in the many obscure references and foreign phrases employed in this episode, which have earned it a reputation for being one of the book's most difficult chapters.